msoeken/cirkit/README.md

 CirKit uses some external (mainly academic) programs that are typically not shipped with Linux distributions.
-To ease their installation CirKit provides its own small package manager, that can be invoked via `utils/tools.py`.
+To ease their installation CirKit provides its own small package manager that can be invoked via `utils/tools.py`.
 Run

     utils/tools.py commands